Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 choose to additionally provide a DNS privacy service as management of such credentials is new to those DNS operators.

-It is noted that SPKI pinset management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favor operationally for various reasons such as the logistical overhead of rolling keys.
+It is noted that SPKI pin set management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favor operationally for various reasons such as the logistical overhead of rolling keys.